MAD9137/f2024/docs/modules/week5/create-table.md

 ## Using a TableView in a regular ViewController

-So far, the table examples have used a TableViewController added to storyboard and a new UITableViewController class added to the project to control it; however, you also have the option to place a small TableView object in an existing ViewController that can be sized to take up only a portion of the view.
+So far, the tableView example used a TableViewController added to storyboard and a new tableViewController class added to the project to control it.
+This class inherits from the UITableViewConttroller class and needed certain functions in the master class to be be overridden to initialize the tableView.

+However, it is possible to place a TableView object in an existing regular ViewController that can be sized to take up any portion of the available view.

 This is done by having the UIViewController also inherit from the **UITableViewDataSource**, and **UITableViewDelegate** protocols.
 These protocols add to a UIViewController class the same functionality found in the UITableViewController for managing a TableView.
 The videos below show how to add a TableView into an existing ViewController and write the functionality for it in the ViewController.